What does travel insurance cover?

 Intentional acts

-Regardless of which insurance company or policy you use, intentional acts that cause harm to you or another individual.
+Regardless of which travel insurance company or policy you use, intentional acts that cause harm to you or another individual will not be covered.

 Destinations with a travel advisory

-If the area you intend to travel to has an advisory, your insurance plans will not cover costs, should war or unrest occur during your stay.
+If the area you intend to travel to has an advisory, many travel insurance policies will not cover costs should war or other types of unrest occur during your stay.
+You can verify your destination is safe and approved to travel to by looking at the Government of Canada's travel advisory list.

 Losses due to alcohol or drugs